Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas Performance Insights

+- At 7.0 made 3-pointers per game and shooting 34.7% from beyond the arc last year, the Jayhawks were 219th and 151st in college basketball, respectively, in those categories.

+- Kansas gave up 6.4 3-pointers per game and conceded 31.0% from beyond the arc last year, ranking 73rd and 37th, respectively, in the nation.

-- Kansas attempted 33.8% percent of its shots from beyond the arc last season, and 25% of its made baskets are from there.
-Inside the arc, it took 66.2% of its shots, with 75% of its makes coming from there.
+- Kansas attempted 33.8% percent of its shots from behind the 3-point line last season, and 66.2% percent from inside it.
+In terms of makes, 25% of Kansas' baskets were 3-pointers, and 75% were 2-pointers.

 Kentucky Performance Insights

-- In terms of rebounding, things were clicking for the Wildcats, who averaged 36.6 rebounds per game (seventh-best in college basketball) and allowed 26.8 boards per contest (ninth-best).
+- When it comes to rebounding, things were clicking for the Wildcats, who averaged 36.6 rebounds per game (seventh-best in college basketball) and allowed 26.8 rebounds per contest (ninth-best).

-- Kentucky ranked 46th in the nation with 15.1 dimes per contest.
+- Kentucky ranked 46th in college basketball with 15.1 dimes per game.

-- The Wildcats averaged 10.9 turnovers per game (84th-ranked in college basketball) this year, while forcing 10.3 turnovers per contest (317th-ranked).
+- Last season the Wildcats averaged 10.9 turnovers per game (84th-ranked in college basketball) and forced 10.3 turnovers per contest (317th-ranked).

-- With 6.3 treys per game, the Wildcats ranked 288th in college basketball.
-They had a 34.7% shooting percentage from beyond the arc, which ranked 151st in college basketball.

-- Kentucky ranked 82nd in college basketball with 6.5 three-pointers allowed per game.
-Meanwhile, it ranked 96th with a 32.4% shooting percentage allowed from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.